simon-mcmahon/FastAI-Notes/FastAI notes 20-11-17.md

 AUC is the area under a curve of an ROC curve (plot of True positive rate vs false positive rate (y vs x)).

 We cannot be expected to memorise the best possible hyperparameter.
 Run a data science experiment with an experiment in a timely manner.
+Speed is a key parameter here (do as many as possible and do the m quickly with the available resources).

 Build a function to pick a subset of hyperparameter, do a grid search to optimize.